-- The Initial Purchasers may designate one or more maturities as term bonds.
-See accompanying "OFFICIAL NOTICE OF SALE" and "OFFICIAL BID - Initial reoffering yield represents the initial offering yield to the public which has been established by the Initial Purchaser (as herein defined) for offers to the public and which may be subsequently changed by the Initial Purchaser and is the sole responsibility of the Initial Purchaser. - Bonds maturing on or after August 15, 2029 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on August 15, 2028, or on any date thereafter, at a price equal to the par value thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+(a) The Underwriter may designate one or more maturities as term bonds.

+(b) Initial reoffering yield represents the initial offering yield to the public which has been established by the Underwriter (as herein defined) for offers to the public and which may be subsequently changed by the Underwriter and is the sole responsibility of the Underwriter.

+(c) Bonds maturing on or after are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on August 15, 202, or on any date thereafter, at a price equal to the par value thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+The Bonds may also be subject to mandatory sinking fund redemption if the Underwriter designates one or more maturities as term bonds.
 See "THE BONDS - Redemption Provisions."

-CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services and are included solely for the convenience of the purchasers of the Bonds. - Neither the District nor the Initial Purchaser shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.
+(d) CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services and are included solely for the convenience of the purchasers of the Bonds.
+Neither the District nor the Underwriter shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.